CoeJoder/ethereum-node/docs/validator-setup.md

 cd /media/mint/DATA/ethereum-node/
 sudo chown -R $USER:$USER ./

-# generate the validator key(s)
+# generate the mnemonic and validator key(s)
-./run-staking-deposit-cli.sh
+./generate-keys.sh --new-mnemonic

 # save the passphrase in a password manager, e.g. KeePassXC on the client PC
-# save the seedphrase offline, e.g. engraved on metal plates in a fireproof safe, with encrypted off-site backups
+# save the seedphrase/mnemonic offline, e.g. engraved on metal plates in a fireproof safe, with encrypted off-site backups
 ```
 - [ ] safely eject the flash drive and unplug it